joey1463/C3-C4/README.md

 git clone https://github.com/joey1463/C3-C4.git
 cd C3-C4
 ```
-# R Scripts for RNA-seq Analysis
+# R Scripts for single nuclei expression and chromatin analyses

 This repository contains a series of R scripts designed to handle various aspects of RNA-seq data analysis, particularly focusing on sci-RNA-seq3 demultiplexing, clustering, and visualization for Rice and Sorghum experiments.
 Each script is tailored to specific stages of the data analysis pipeline.